Radio spectral index from NVSS and TGSS: Summary and Discussion

-We have computed the radio spectral index from a catalog of about half a million common sources in NVSS and TGSS.
-We divide the catalog in two flux limited samples LF and HF.
-The large number of sources enable us to study the spectral index in differential size bins.
+I divide the catalogue in two flux density limited samples LF and HF.
+The large number of sources enables us to study the spectral index in differential size bins.
 The spatially integrated radio spectral index, relevant to this work, consists of radio emission from lobes and jets.
-We explore the source size dependence of observed spectral index and draw the following conclusions: \begin{itemize} \item We confirm the steepening of the radio spectral index with increasing flux density \citep{Gopal-Krishna:1982,Steppe:1984,Windhorst:1993,Prandoni:2006,Ibar:2009,Ishwara:2010,Randall:2012}.
-High flux sources are in general large in size and so the observed flux is mainly from AGN lobes.
-Emission from lobes is steeper compared with radio emission from jets.
+I explore the source size dependence of observed spectral index and draw the following conclusions: \begin{itemize} \item I confirm the steepening of the radio spectral index in the low frequency bins with increasing flux density \citep{Gopal-Krishna:1982,Steppe:1984,Windhorst:1993,Prandoni:2006,Ibar:2009,Ishwara:2010,Randall:2012}.
+This trend is inverted if we sort the sources in high frequency flux density bins.

 \item The spectral index becomes nearly independent of source size above $\sim44$ arcsec for LF sample and above $\sim35$ arcsec for HF sample.
+The saturated spectral index for both LF and HF sample is in between $0.75-0.90$, consistent with previous studies \citep{Intema:2011,Williams:2013,Williams:2016,Hardcastle:2016,Mahony:2016b}.
 Both samples are hosts of AGNs, the LF sample is presumably dominated by FR I galaxies \citep{Wilman:2008}.
-Assuming that the sources lie at redshifts $z\approx 1$, 44 arcsec size corresponds to $\sim$350 kpc (270 kpc, if at $z=0.5$).
-For very compact sources in LF sample, the observed spectral index is flatter $\sim 0.4$, this hints the significant thermal emission from nucleus in total radio emission for these compact sources.
+Assuming that the sources lie at redshifts $z\approx 0.8$, 44 arcsec size corresponds to $\sim$340 kpc (assuming standard $\Lambda$CDM cosmology and using cosmological parameters from \cite{Planck:CosmoPar}).
+For very compact sources in LF sample, the observed spectral index is flatter $\sim 0.4$, which hints of a significant thermal component from the nucleus in total radio emission for these compact sources.
+Alternatively, a significant fraction of these compact sources may belong to CSS and GPS population.
+The CSS and GPS sources may exhibiting a very flat 150 MHz - 1.4 GHz spectral index \citep{Mahony:2016,Mahony:2016b}.
+The LF sample is increasingly incomplete for low flux densities, even so the results qualitatively represent the low flux density radio sources.

 \item HF sample exhibits a very strong dependence of the spectral index on size below $\sim35$ arcsec.
 This is likely due to an increasing fraction of jets and nuclear radio emission in comparison to emission from lobes.
-The sources with larger sizes reach a saturated spectral index $\baobs=0.763\pm0.002$.
+The sources with larger sizes reach a saturated spectral index $\aobs=0.763\pm0.211$.
 The radio emission from these large sources is lobe dominated and so the observed spectral index can be seen as characteristic of radio emission from lobes.